aafulei/cppp5e/04-expressions/README.md

 **Answer:**

-If the `?:` operator were left associative, the statement would be equivalent to
+If the conditional operator `?:` were left associative, the statement would be equivalent to

 ```c++
 final_grade = ((grade > 90) ? "high pass" : (grade < 60)) ? "fail" : "pass";